The Property Control Department is responsible for:

 Under no circumstances shall a department or individual give away University property.
 A University employee, who improperly disposes of, donates, loans, cannibalizes, sells, or gifts University property is subject to disciplinary action up to and including termination.

-Please contact the Surplus Department at 523-8036, for further information on disposal policies.
+Please contact Property Surplus at 523-4163, for further information on disposal policies.

 Equipment missing, stolen or destroyed